stackblaze/logs-drilldown2/docs/sources/access/_index.md

    {{< /admonition >}}

   - Enable pattern ingestion by setting `pattern-ingester.enabled` to `true`in your Loki configuration file.
-  - Enable structured metadata by setting `allow_structured_metadata` to `true` within your Loki config file.
+  - Enable structured metadata by setting `allow_structured_metadata` to `true` within your Loki configuration file.
-  - Enable the volume endpoint by setting `volume_enabled` to `true` within your Loki config file.
+  - Enable the volume endpoint by setting `volume_enabled` to `true` within your Loki configuration file.

     ```yaml
     pattern_ingester: